-- Scale and design should be proportionate to reflect the existing dwelling - Window position & design should correspond with the main house
+- Window position and design should correspond with the main house

 2.5.
 Materials

 2.5.1.
 The external finish of an extension, including the roof finish, should complement the original building by using appropriate materials.
 The choice of materials should be in keeping with the locality but most importantly should match the original building as much as possible in terms of type, colour, size, and texture.
 The brick bond and mortar joints should also reflect the original property.